 You’ll find courses and guided tours in many places, both for beginners and for experienced enthusiasts.

-The global pandemic did actually bring ONE good thing: Hello all you new, digital nomads!
+Hello, all you new, digital nomads!
 Pack your laptop and go somewhere new and exciting!
 Get your work done next to a fjord, on a mountain top, or on an island far out to sea.
 Not only is a workation an opportunity to work to live, rather than live to work – it's also a great opportunity to mingle with locals.

 Once you have logged off for the day, you can go skiing, hiking, surfing, or whatever tickles your fancy.
 Hire a guide or ask your new Norwegian friends to show you around.